oceanprotocol-archive/predict-eth/examples/model_example_direct_prediction.md

 plt.show()
 ```

+### 3.2 Run the AI model to make future ETH price predictions"

-### 3.2 Select the best performant model and make final predictions
+#### 3.2.1 Select the best performant model and make final predictions

 Looking at the averaged error on the test set, we observe that the Random Forest Regression provides the lowest NMSE.The ranking of the methods will change depending on the hyper parameters selected and in the case of Neural Networks, initialization is critical.
 With the RFR selected, we proceed to retrain the model using all the available data up to the current time.